Advanced-computer-lab-2024/Roammate/README.md

 **Q: Can I register as a different user type (e.g., Tourist, Seller, etc.)?**
 A: Yes, guests can register as a Tourist, Tour Guide, Advertiser, or Seller by providing the required information.

+**Q: How can I get a promocode?**
+A: Promocodes are sent via email on your birthday or special occasions.
   </details>

   <details>
   <summary>For Tourists</summary>

-**Q: How do I book an activity or itinerary?**
-A: Select an activity or itinerary, proceed to checkout, and pay using a credit/debit card or your wallet balance.

 **Q: Can I cancel a booking?**
 A: Yes, bookings can be canceled at least 48 hours before the event starts.
 The refund amount will be credited to your wallet.